dcbriccetti/web-adventure/README.md

 * button formatting

 ## Flask
-* Running a simple program
+* running a simple program
-* The several version of web-adventure
+* the several versions of web-adventure, provided as git branches
-* View functions
+* view functions
 * templates